 We continued our walk and scoot, bumping into the same folks once again in front of a humongous spider decoration.
 It was then that mom said, “I was in NFTY!”

 We did the dance, discovering that we shared the same circle of friends, attended the same Reform Jewish summer camp a few years apart, and served in the same positions in our respective temple youth groups.

 Of course, this isn’t completely unexpected; the immediate game of "Who do you know?" is required during all Jewish community gatherings.
-But during a time of nearly universal face covering, absolutely no non-family touching, and extremely limited personal interactions, these Jewish geography wins become more important.
+But during a time of nearly universal face covering, absolutely no non-family touching, and extremely limited personal interactions, these Jewish geography wins became more important.

-We exchanged some more pleasantries, promised to meet up again as restrictions are relaxed, and wished each other a happy end of Sukkot.
+We exchanged some more pleasantries, promised to meet up again as restrictions relaxed, and wished each other a happy end of Sukkot.

-From camps to youth groups, teen-powered social action to travel programs in Israel and around the world, Reform Jewish youth programs off a place for every young person to connect, learn, grow, and have fun.
+From camps to youth groups, teen-powered social action to travel programs in Israel and around the world, Reform Jewish youth programs offer a place for every young person to connect, learn, grow, and have fun.
 To find the program that's right for your child, visit urjyouth.org.